Accessibility Tools

 Perhaps most importantly, GDPR showed us that EU legislation doesn’t stay theoretical for long.
 Once enforcement begins, regulators act – especially where clear obligations have been set and ignored.

-The EAA will likely follow a similar trajectory.
+Like GDPR, the EAA will likely follow a similar trajectory.
 Companies that treat accessibility as a long-term priority, and can demonstrate visible progress, will be in a much stronger position than those that scramble to catch up.
 Building capability early helps reduce risk, avoid reputational damage, and respond confidently as national enforcement frameworks mature.

 EAA Day One: What Happens After June 2025?